DeeMcCart/CI_PP2_HumbleNumble/README.md

 ## Project Goals
 ----------------
 1. To produce a 6-try numbers-based game.
-2. Using a mobile-first development development approach.
+2. Using a mobile-friendly development development approach.
 3. Which uses the capabilities of HTML, CSS and Javascript.
 4. And is possible to play with a reasonable chance of success.